oracle-livelabs/oci/oci-stack-monitoring-fundamentals/introduction/introduction.md

     - Review performance of resource
     - Navigate within the applications topology
     - Review an application's performance using Stack View
+* **Metric Extensions**
+    - Review the process of creating a Metric Extension
+    - Review the memory usage of all users on a host
+* **Importing OCI Services**
+    - Review the process of importing a load balancer in to Stack Monitoring
+    - Review a load balancer home page in Stack Monitoring
+    - Review the process of relating a load balancer to a WebLogic cluster to complete the topology
 ### Prerequisites

 * An Oracle event account, which you can use to sign into the workshop tenancy.